mustafamasri1/paged_view/README.md

 - **PagedSliverList** - Sliver list for use in CustomScrollView
 - **PagedSliverGrid** - Sliver grid for use in CustomScrollView
 - **Customizable indicators** - Built-in progress, error, and empty state indicators
+- **Pull-to-refresh support** - Built-in refresh capabilities with timing information
 - **State management agnostic** - Works with any state management solution
-- **Flexible architecture** - Implement your own PagingState or use the provided PaginatedState
+- **Flexible architecture** - Implement your own PagingState or use the provided DefaultPaginatedState

 ## Installation